 5. Lifestyle and diet

 Lifestyle and diet factors can reduce your risk of prostate cancer.
 Eat a high-fibre diet with at least 5 servings of fruits and vegetables daily; Include lentils, legumes and beans to boost fibre, along with wholegrains.
 Limit red meat intake and reduce total dietary fat levels.
-Avoid saturated fats (animal fats from meat and dairy, and palm oil), and trans-fats from processed foods such as snack foods, some margarines, French fries etc. Increase healthy fats such as olive, flax, rice bran and avocado oils, and omega-3 fats from fish, nuts and seeds and avocado.
+Avoid saturated fats (animal fats from meat and dairy, and palm oil), and trans-fats from processed foods such as snack foods, some margarines, French fries etc. Increase healthy fats such as olive, flax, and avocado oils, and omega-3 fats from fish, nuts and seeds and avocado.
 Eat plenty of soy products such as soy milk and tofu; limit dairy products and boost your intake of the antioxidant lycopene from cooked tomatoes and tomato pastes and sauces.